U.S. Supplement/Issue 112/Text

 If you are interested, write for Part One of this Indexing Adaptability Test to Mrs. Marian C. Lippitt, Green Ace Bahá’í School, Eliot, Maine 09003.

-—NA'rIONAL REFERENCE LIBRARY COMMrrru:
+—NATIONAL REFERENCE LIBRARY COMMITTEE

-to be Held in August
+Makah Reservation Council Fire to be Held in August[edit]

 The Local Spiritual Assembly of the Makah Reservation will sponsor the fifth annual Council Fire on August 12 and 13 at Neah Bay, Washington.
 Friends are cordially invited and urged to attend this gathering at the Bahá’í Center, which was dedicated last January, when Eugene King was guest speaker and Melba King officiated at a tree planting ceremony.